palahsu/Tic_Tac_Toe/README.md

 # Using AWS Pipeline, Codebuild and S3 to build an android app and deploy it to AppCenter

 - Introduction
-    - Overview of AWS Pipeline, Codebuild and S3
+    - Overview of AWS Pipeline and Codebuild
 - Pre-requisites
     - AWS account setup
-    - Android application source code
-- Setting up AWS S3
-    - Creating a bucket
-    - Configuring the bucket
-- Setting up AWS Pipeline
-    - Creating a pipeline
-    - Configuring the pipeline
-- Setting up AWS Codebuild
-    - Creating a build projec
+    - Needed Tokens and informations
-- Uploading the android application package to AppCenter
+- Provisioning the Infrastructure
-- Running the pipeline to build and deploy the android APP
-- Conclusion

 # **Pre-requisites**